310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% endbubble %}

 {% bubble Midori idle %}
-……Anyway, um, I don’t really understand complicated topics, but…
+…Anyway, um, I don’t really understand complicated topics, but…

 I was just thinking that if I were in Konata-kun’s shoes, I feel like I’d hate that sorta lifestyle…